 Military Spouse Scholarships: The National Military Family Association recognizes the unique challenges today’s military spouses face in pursuing additional training or education.
 Frequent moves make it difficult to complete programs and establish a career.
 We are here to help ease the financial obstacles that accompany pursuing a higher education.

-Scholarships for Military Children Program: A minimum of one $1500 scholarship will be awarded at every commissary location where qualified applications are received.
+Scholarships for Military Children Program: For the 2022-23 academic year, a minimum of one $2000 scholarship will be awarded at every commissary location where qualified applications are received.
 More than one scholarship per commissary may be available based on response and funding.
 The scholarship provides for payment of tuition, books, lab fees and other related expenses.

 Children of Warriors National Presidents' Scholarship: The American Legion Auxiliary sponsors the Children of Warriors National Presidents' Scholarship program to support the children of our warriors.
 These scholarships are awarded to 15 students annually who excel in academics and volunteer in their communities